NicholsKyle/ECE387_SimonSays/README.md

 5. Running my code
    * Once you have the basics of the Pmod MTDS down you will be able to understand [my code](https://github.com/NicholsKyle/ECE387_SimonSays/blob/master/Added_Value/SimonSays_Game/SimonSays_Game.ino).
 Most of the comments within my code are purely logic baised. **Do not** expect to learn the functionality of the Pmod MTDS from my code alone.

----

-## Known Issues/ Notes

-1. The MTDS:
-   * Touching ones nail to the screen will not register as a touch.
-2. The system as a whole:
-   * Touch messages received outside of the 'getUserCode' method will be saved and read later.
-Meaning that if you touch the screen when you arent supppose to, the system saves that message and reads it later - even if you have not touched the screen since the error touch.
-   * That being said: the user might use this flaw to cheat.
-The user is able to touch the screen while the computer is displaying its code.
-If the user is fast enough, it is possible to copy the compluter as it displays its code rather than waiting for the computer to finish.